kognise/obsidian-aviation/FAR/Volume 3/I Airports/0152 Airport aid program.md

 \(7\) The sponsor's environmental assessment prepared in conformance with appendix 6 of FAA Order 1050.1C, “Policies and Procedures for Considering Environmental Impacts” (45 FR 2244; Jan.
 10, 1980), and FAA Order 5050.4, “Airport Environmental Handbook” (45 FR 56624; Aug.
 24, 1980), if an assessment is required by Order 5050.4.
 Copies of these orders may be examined in the Rules Docket, Office of the Chief Counsel, FAA, Washington, D.C., and may be obtained on request at any FAA regional office headquarters or any airports district office.

-\(8\) A showing that the sponsor has complied with the public hearing requirements in §152.117.
+\(8\) A showing that the sponsor has complied with the public hearing requirements in [[Volume 3/I Airports/0152 Airport aid program.md#§152.117   Public hearings.|§152.117]].

 \(9\) In the case of a proposed new airport serving any area that does not include a metropolitan area, a showing that each community in which the proposed airport is to be located has approved the proposed airport site through the body having general legislative jurisdiction over it.